What is a virtual water cooler?

 Virtual water cooler

 A virtual water cooler is a digital space or platform where remote employees gather informally.
-These online interactions, typically via chat apps or video calls, foster casual conversations, relationship building, and unplanned collaborations.
+These online interactions, via chat apps or video calls, foster casual conversations and relationship building, which is critical given that over half of employees who recently quit their jobs lacked a sense of belonging.

 Just as in traditional offices where the water cooler serves as a spot for unplanned meetups, the virtual version maintains team camaraderie and connectedness.